idun-project/idun-cartridge/doc/eram.md

 ### File style API for tagged ERAM

 As mentioned above, a memory buffer in ERAM can be assigned a name, and then treated as a file in a call to the `open` routine.
-The key is to prefix the filename for `open` with the device previx `_:`.
+The key is to prefix the filename for `open` with the device prefix `_:`.
 This tells the `open` call to locate the file in ERAM.
 You can then use other file routines (`read`, `seek`, etc.) To access the data in a simple and familiar way.
 Since the data is in ERAM, access is even faster than the normal file access (already pretty fast).
 But even better is that it's a random access memory buffer that can also be shared by software running on the ARM CPU.
 This opens many exciting possibilities for future applications.

 ## Low-level ERAM API (Stash/Fetch)